E-xyza/zigler/guides/10-callbacks.md

 - `fn (?*?*T, U) void`: if the on_load function can never fail.
 - `fn (?*?*T, U) !void`: if the on_load function can fail with an error.
-The module load integer will reflect the integer value of the error.
+The module load integer will reflect the integer value of the error.-
 -
 > #### Zig error integers {: .warning}
 >